 Since Microsoft® Windows® currently holds the majority of the business market share and colleges/schools tend to have PCs and Windows/Microsoft® Office®, we will primarily focus on Microsoft going forward in this textbook.
 Some MacOS shortcuts and variations will be covered when possible.
-The overall business technology principles and examples should work regardless of OS version. although the user interfaces will have differences traditional desktop and laptop PCs, and with mobile computing devices.
+The overall business technology principles and examples should work regardless of OS version, although the user interfaces will have differences.